 There was an episode where the family's at a poetry reading for Wilson, and a goth girl goes up to read/recite her poetry:

 Two main characters, Prentiss and Garcia, are former goths themselves.

 There is a season one episode, "The Popular Kids," in which the team suspects for a short time that a local group of goths are responsible for a double murder.
 They're not.

 In the season three premier, "Doubt," a troubled girl who fits many goth stereotypes develops an obsession with a serial killer, and tries to become his next victim.
 She ends up killing herself, and him.

 In the season five episode "The Performer," several goth girls are murdered, and the team believes the killer may be a singer who caters to a largely goth crowd.
 It's actually his completely non-goth manager, aided by a schizophrenic goth fan.

-A suspicious goth was featured in "Risky Business", and his had good reason to be an Emo Teen His chainlink choker was to hide the fact that he was constantly strangled to unconsciousness by his sadistic, Munchhausen-by-proxy/paramedic dad, who also killed his mom.
+A suspicious goth was featured in "Risky Business", and he had good reason to be an Emo Teen His chainlink choker was to hide the fact that he was constantly strangled to unconsciousness by his sadistic, Munchhausen-by-proxy/paramedic dad, who also killed his mom.

 One of her flashback episodes portrays LOST's Claire as a goth teen.